How Artificial Intelligence Can Supercharge Your Paid Advertising

 Effective paid advertising requires surfacing insights from lots of data to optimize factors like budget and creative quickly, then iterating on past performance to drive results.
 Humans aren’t great at this kind of lightning-fast multitasking at high speeds.
 However, artificial intelligence is.

-That’s why AI is being used by marketers to augment their paid advertising capabilities.
+That’s why AI in advertising is being used by marketers to augment their paid capabilities.
 When a machine takes the wheel, paid campaigns are able to be optimized consistently in real-time, freeing up human beings to do what they do best: drive strategy and creative.

 Why Artificial Intelligence?